 Instead of a ready-made Russian aircraft with a high degree of localization, the country received a problematic project with critical dependence on Western components.

 The Tu-334 was developed in the 1990s to replace the retiring Tu-154B, Yak-42, and Tu-134.
-The passenger airliner became a competitor to the Sukhoi Superjet 100 aircraft, and therefore mass production never began.
-As a result, the Tu-334 production project was frozen, but formally it was never closed.
+The passenger airliner became a competitor to the Sukhoi Superjet 100 aircraft, which is why mass production never began.
+As a result, the Tu-334 production project was frozen, but it was never formally closed.

-Earlier www1.ru reported that the MC-21 aircraft flew for the first time to test navigation systems as a regular aircraft.
+Earlier www1.ru reported that the MS-21 aircraft flew for the first time to test navigation systems as a regular aircraft.

 Read more materials: